-- 6.1 No particular mode of reporting of whistleblowing is prescribed. - 6.2 Employees (or members of the Board) may telephone the Director of Governance, or use a sealed envelope marked 'Whistleblowing strictly confidential'
+- 6.1 No particular mode of reporting of whistleblowing is prescribed. - 6.2 Employees (or members of the Board) may telephone the Clerk to the Corporation, or use a sealed envelope marked 'Whistleblowing - strictly confidential' - 6.3 The latter device will ensure that the Clerk to the Corporation alone opens the envelope in question.

-- 6.3 The latter device will ensure that the Director of Governance alone opens the envelope in question. - In the event that the allegations or concerns relate to the Director of Governance, employees or members of the Board should report the allegations to the Principal and Chief Executive using the same procedure.
+6.4 In the event that the allegations or concerns relate to the Clerk to the Corporation, employees or members of the Board should report the allegations to the Principal and Chief Executive using the same procedure.